 Alternative Protein has entered a new era

 In recent years, it has become clear that the food industry is being disrupted by alternative protein innovations.
-Meat alternatives, such as plant-based Impossible’s burger patties & Beyond Meat’s veggie balls, are currently riding a wave of popularity in restaurants across the world & increasingly taking up space in shelfs of retail supermarkets.
+Meat alternatives, such as plant-based Impossible’s burger patties & Beyond Meat’s veggie balls, are currently riding a wave of popularity in restaurants across the world & increasingly taking up space in shelves of retail supermarkets.
 However — quietly growing in the background — a new contender, “cell-based meat” (or “clean meat”) is fast approaching based on patent activity (Mintel, 2021).
-At large, we see excitement in the alternative protein space being driven by the heightened awareness of the need to opt for more sustainable foods and food production methods, as the world’s population predicted to increase to 10 billion by 2050 (United Nations).
+At large, we see the excitement in the alternative protein space being driven by the heightened awareness of the need to opt for more sustainable foods and food production methods.

 This article aims to map the startups & VC landscape behind the emerging force of clean meat.

-From 2018–19 onwards, we see startup entering the market that are specialising in subsections of the cellag supply chain — e.g scaffolding, the cultured medium or specialised technologies, rather than the end product.
+From 2018–19 onwards, we see startups entering the market specializing in subsections of the cellag supply chain — e.g scaffolding, the cultured medium or specialized technologies, rather than the end product.